misiektoja/instagram_monitor/README.md

 <a id="option-3-session-login-using-firefox-cookies-recommended"></a>
 #### Option 3: Session Login Using Firefox Cookies (recommended)

-The most reliable method is to reuse an existing Instagram session from your Firefox web browser.
+The most reliable method is to reuse an existing Instagram session from your Firefox web browser, along with manually specifying the user agent.

 Log in to your account (`your_insta_user`) in Firefox, then run: